We believe in friendly expertise.

 Our job brings challenges, ongoing learning and problem solving.
 Parents are opening their doors and their lives and entrusting us with their most valued possessions (their children).
 Being a part of this process to support a young person, whanau, teacher or school is something I truly value and take pride in.
 Mutual honesty, respect and communication are key to building good relationships and good interventions.

 Outside of BeChange, I love being mum to our two busy little boys and our fur baby Buddy.
 I love good food, the beach and a catch up with close friends.”

 “Life doesn’t get better by chance, it gets better by change.”

 Board Certified Behaviour Analyst, Registered Psychologist, MA Applied Psychology (ABA), PGDip Practical Psychology

-I enjoy supporting educators in using cutting edge, evidence based interventions that help them and their student find success.
+I enjoy supporting educators in using cutting edge, evidence-based interventions that help them and their students find success.
 I love seeing parents succeed and becoming a confident partner in their child’s development and learning.

-The best thing about my job is that I get to effect meaningful change everyday.
+The best thing about my job is that I get to effect meaningful change every day.
 I get to be part of life changing success stories.
 What I do is so hopeful.
-It’s also very raw.
-It takes commitment and hard work, which makes success that much sweeter.
+It is also fun.

 Aimee Houston, Clinical Supervisor

 “I’m passionate about giving children the tools they need to succeed.
 Hearing parents excited about their children is what keeps me going to work each day.”